cometbft/cometbft/spec/consensus/bft-time.md

 - We have the following `Precommit` messages in some `Commit` field (notice that we ignore all fields except the validator name and the `Timestamp` field): (p1, 100), (p2, 98), (p3, 1000), (p4, 500).
-  We assume that p3 and p4 are faulty validators, as they propose block times far much higher (fart in the future) than p1 and p2.
+  We assume that p3 and p4 are faulty validators, as they propose block times far much higher (far in the future) than p1 and p2.
 - Let's assume that the `block.LastCommit` field contains `Precommit`s of validators p2, p3 and p4.
 -  The `MedianTime` is then chosen the following way: the value 98 (p2) is